rydmike/flex_seed_scheme/README.md

   generation in the Google HCT color space.
 * Change which tones in the generated core tonal palettes are used by which `ColorScheme` color.
   Changes are limited to the tones from correct core palette for each `ColorScheme` color, but any tone from it can be used.
+Going up or down one tone is often usable, in some cases even two.
 * Use two additional tonal palettes tones, 5 and tone 98.
 They can be used to offer more fidelity in the dark and light end of the tonal palettes and mapped to `ColorScheme` colors when using custom tone mapping.
 Tone 98 is also available in web based